StephenJMScott/stream2-datavis/README.md

 * Click the green "Clone or Download" button from the top right of this repository.
 * Copy the link into your clipboard, or take it from here - https://github.com/StephenJMScott/stream2-datavis.git
 * Within your terminal ensure you are in the folder you wish to contain the project
-* Type the following into the command line: "$ git clone "https://github.com/StephenJMScott/stream2-datavis.git"
+* Type the following into the command line: '$ git clone "https://github.com/StephenJMScott/stream2-datavis.git'
 * The entire project should be now contained within your desired folder.
-* Ensure all project dependancies are installed using : "$ pip install -r requirements.txt"
+* Ensure all project dependancies are installed using : '$ pip install -r requirements.txt'
 * Run the dashboard.py file.

 ## Built With